leandrolaune/Power-Bi-DataView/Data View Reports/README.md

 **English Version:**

 In this Power BI project, an analysis of the Buscante book e-commerce was carried out.
 A complete project was developed in Power BI Desktop, with cards, bar and column charts, as well as data segments for interactive filters.
 Non-native visual resources and indicator and line graphs were used.
 Sales and customer analyzes were consolidated into a navigable Dashboard.
-Map graphics were implemented, addressing common errors and solutions.
+Map graphics were implemented, addressing common problems and solutions.
 The result was an interactive and informative Dashboard.

 # Dashboard de Visualização de Dados analisados